CEXTBurmawala/notes/deploy/deploy_to_Prod_jenkins.md

 ***

 ### SERVER_ENVARS
-Add the following envar to the deployment:
+Add the following envar to the deployment which will allow files to be previewed on screen:

 `ALLOWED_REFERERS=<project_name>.i-sight.com`

 ### POSTRUN_SCRIPT - Initial